 - See how to apply for a study permit on the IRCC website.

-Residents of certain countries, including China, India, Morocco, Pakistan, the Philippines, Senegal, and Vietnam, may be eligible to apply through the Student Direct Stream and get their study permit faster.
+Residents of certain countries, including Antigua and Barbuda, Brazil, China, Colombia, Costa Rica, India, Morocco, Pakistan, Peru, Philippines, Senegal, Saint Vincent and the Grenadines, Trinidad and Tobago, and Vietnam, may be eligible to apply through the Student Direct Stream and get their study permit faster.

 Applying for a Study Permit Extension (Within Canada)